 - Rinse

-Take a small amount of Irish Moss (1 - 2 oz) out of package and give it a good rinse once or twice to get some of the salt and sand off.
+Take a small amount of sea moss (1 – 2 oz) out of package and give it a good rinse once or twice to get some of the salt and sand off.

 - Soak